SUMMARY

 SO WHAT?

 The Christ hymn or confession in Colossians 1:15-20 announces the twin themes of the letter, proclaiming Christ’s lordship over all the powers of the universe and Christ’s lordship of our lives.
 Christ is the firstborn of all creationCreation, in biblical terms, is the universe as we know or perceive it.
 Genesis says that in the beginning God created the heavens and the earth.
-In the book of Revelation (which speaks of end times) the author declares that God created all things and… More and the firstborn from the dead.
+In the book of Revelation (which speaks of end times) the author declares that God created all things and… and the firstborn from the dead.

 WHERE DO I FIND IT?

-Paul’s Letter to the Colossians is the twelfth book in the New Testament.
-It is situated in the midst of the “Pauline corpus,” the collection of letters attributed to the ApostleDerived from a Greek word meaning “one who is sent,” an apostle is a person who embraces and advocates another person’s idea or beliefs.
+Paul’s Letter to the Colossians is the 12th book in the New Testament.
+It is situated in the midst of the “Pauline corpusThe Pauline corpus is the body of New Testament letters known to have been written by the apostle Paul.
+The seven epistles generally accepted as being by Paul are 1 Thessalonians, Philippians, Philemon, Galatians, 1 and 2 Corinthians, and Romans.
+The authorship of the remaining…,” the collection of letters attributed to the ApostleDerived from a Greek word meaning “one who is sent,” an apostle is a person who embraces and advocates another person’s idea or beliefs.
 At the beginning of his ministry Jesus called twelve apostles to follow and serve him.
-Paul became an apostle of Jesus… More PaulA Christian missionary who once persecuted the church More (the books of Romans through Philemon).
+Paul became an apostle of Jesus… PaulThe Apostle Paul, originally known as Saul of Tarsus, was the author of several New Testament letters and the founder of many Christian communities. (the books of Romans through Philemon).

 WHO WROTE IT?